Hill–Stead Museum: House and museum

 Today, 19 rooms of the house are open to visitors.
 Remaining as it was at the time of Theodate's death, the house is extensively furnished with paintings, prints, objets d'art, and fine furniture and rugs.
 Highlights of the collection include major paintings by Eugène Carrière, Mary Cassatt, Edgar Degas, Édouard Manet, Claude Monet and James McNeill Whistler; prints including three engravings by Albrecht Dürer (Melencolia I, 1514), 17 copper plate etchings and lithographs by James McNeill Whistler, and Japanese woodblock prints by artists Katsushika Hokusai, Utagawa Hiroshige and Kitagawa Utamaro; eight bronze sculptures by Antoine-Louis Barye; about 13,000 letters and postcards including correspondence from Mary Cassatt, Henry James and James McNeill Whistler; and about 2,500 photographs, including six of Gertrude Käsebier's art photographs.

 Hill–Stead's grounds were originally designed in consultation with landscape architect Warren H. Manning and feature a broad lawn with ha-ha and slate walkway; artificial pond; and formal, octagonal flower garden.
 Around 1920, landscape gardener Beatrix Farrand redesigned the estate's Sunken Garden (1 acre) at Theodate's request.
 Due to the wartime labor shortage experienced during the 1940s, the garden grassed over leaving only the summerhouse in place.
 Though it was replanted in time, it was not until the 1980s that the Sunken Garden was restored to exhibit Farrand's original plan.

 National Historic Landmark

 Hill–Stead was declared a National Historic Landmark in 1991.
 The Hill-Stead has also been the venue of one of the longest running poetry festivals in the country, the Sunken Garden Festival.

+In popular culture

+Hill-Stead was used by the show The Artist as the set location for the mansion of the main character.